Master asset management after discovering and collecting them

 5 - Click on Apply to apply the changes.

 We understand the importance of ownership.
-To streamline your remediation process, you can assign your assets to the person responsible for managing them.
+To streamline your remediation process, you can assign assets to the person responsible for managing them.

 When a user is assigned to an asset, they will also be assigned to all related issues.
 Additionally, any new issues that arise in the future will automatically be assigned to the designated asset assignees.
+The assignment to relevant Workouts will also follow.

 1 - Select assets that should be assigned by ticking the checkbox on the left of the table.